hpccsystems-solutions-lab/json2ecl/README.md

 json2ecl has been bundled with xml2ecl and published as an Ubuntu-based Docker image.
 The shell script [jx2ecl.sh](jx2ecl.sh) helps automate downloading of the proper Docker image and executing the correct tool depending on the type of the files passed as arguments.
+Both Docker and Podman container managers are supported.

 You can copy that single [jx2ecl.sh](jx2ecl.sh) to your system and make sure that it is executable and in your PATH.
 Then, use the script like you would in the examples above: